hjson/hjson/pages/syntax.md

 Whitespace and comments can be inserted between any pair of tokens.

+Whitespace is defined as in the JSON specification (space, linefeed, carriage return, or horizontal tab).

 Hash `#` or C style `//` comments start a single line comment.

 The style is just a matter of preference. `#` may be easier on the eyes but `//` is sometimes used in existing JSON configs.